Firojpaudel/anilist-css/README.md

 * If you can see my background image, then the script is running. -> https://anilist.co/user/EternalDamnation/

 ## Part 2: Enabling custom profile CSS
+0. Add something to your Bio!
+If your bio is completely empty, the custom CSS will not work!
 1. Go to the "Apps" section in your Settings.
 <br>![Apps](Screenshots/1.png)
 2. Scroll to the bottom.